Home >> Travel Troubles >> Can United Airlines really give me a voucher instead of a refund?!

 When I went through Michelle’s paper trail, I saw that the timing of her cancellation matched the time when we were receiving a high volume of complaints about United Airlines.
 In an effort to combat the devastation that the pandemic was causing the airline, United appeared to be implementing a variety of questionable business practices.
 The goal of these practices seemed to be to shift the financial impact of the pandemic from the airline to its customers.

-There was rarely a day that I wasn’t reaching out to our United Airlines contact with a new complaint.
+There was rarely a day that I didn’t reach out to our United Airlines contact with a new complaint—not all of them valid (See: This United Airlines passenger got banned for his own bad behavior.
+Why is he asking for $10K in compensation?).

 Brian Ostenso was stunned when United Airlines refused to give him a refund after it canceled the most critical leg of his journey to Australia — the flight that would actually take him to Australia.

-And my own daughter was impacted by these shenanigans when United Airlines canceled her flight to Greece.
+And these shenanigans even impacted my own daughter when United Airlines canceled her flight to Greece.
 The airline wanted to transfer her group to a different airline – with a much, much longer journey – against their will.
 United refused her refund request, too — at least initially.

 The Department of Transportation issues an enforcement order